openworm/CElegansNeuroML/CElegans/pythonScripts/c302/README.md

 ![Analysis](https://raw.githubusercontent.com/openworm/CElegansNeuroML/master/CElegans/pythonScripts/c302/images/analyse.png)

+Traces are slightly offset from one another.

-To test all of the working features:
+To test all of the working features of the framework:

     ./test.sh